RubenSab/Z16-ISA-emulator/README.md

 11. `amc` (adds register + immediate to memory counter)
 12. `lwmc` (loads word to register from address = memory counter + immediate)
 13. `swmc` (stores word in register to address = memory counter + immediate)
-14. `criio` (*Custom Register Immediate Input Output*: inputs to or outputs the register content according to the mode expressed in the immediate field.
-Its behaviour depends on the custom architecture implementation.)
+14. `piu` (*Peripherals Interface Unit*: inputs to or outputs the register content using the device/mode expressed in the immediate field.
+Its behaviour can depend on the custom architecture implementation.)
 15. `apceq` (adds register + immediate to program counter if the register **X** is equal to 0)

 ### Special exit code instructions